rizutazu/random_c_code/m_thread/readme.md

   scheduler
   - When user thread returns, it will eventually call `setcontext()` to switch to scheduler, this might be problematic, though it is OK in x86_64 since the implementation blocks the signal first
-- To make `swapcontext()` and `setcontext()` "atomic", we need some ways to detect whether we interrupted them, by:
+- To make `swapcontext()` and `setcontext()` safe, we need some ways to detect whether we interrupted them, by:
-  1. Get the original program counter when the interruption happened, this is done by interpreting the third argument `void *ucontext` of the signal handler, implemented in `getInterruptIP()`, **this is architecture specific**.
+  1. Get the original program counter when the interruption happened, this is done by interpreting the third argument `void *ucontext` of the signal handler, implemented in `getInterruptIP()`.
+  **This is architecture specific, only i386 and x86_64 are implemented here.**
   2. Compare it with the address range of these functions.
-We cannot easily get the exact size of a function in C, so I just assumed it is `1024`
+We cannot easily get the exact size of a function in C, so we just assumed it is `1024`
 - If interruption happened during them, the signal handler will directly return